-Graduate Teaching Assistant categories:

-- Graduate Grader Assistants (GGA) provide help to faculty in grading classwork (e.g., homework and quizzes). - Graduate Laboratory Assistants (GLA) provide help in undergraduate laboratories but are not responsible for assigning grades. - Graduate Teaching Assistants (GTA) teach undergraduate classes or laboratories under the supervision of a faculty member.
+- Graduate Research Assistants (GRA) conduct supervised research or assist with research funded from any source administered by the University. - Graduate Administrative Assistants (GAA) provide help to departments with various types of administrative duties. - Graduate Resident Directors (RD) are program staff of the residence halls and are classified as Graduate Administrative Assistants. - Graduate Extension Assistants (GEA) help carry out supervised extension services of the University or PSA. - Graduate Teaching Assistant categories: - ♦ Graduate Grader Assistants (GGA) help faculty grade class work (e.g., homework and quizzes). - ♦ Graduate Laboratory Assistants (GLA) provide help in undergraduate laboratories but are not responsible for assigning grades. - ♦ Graduate Teaching Assistants (GTA) teach undergraduate classes or laboratories under the supervision of a faculty member.
 GTAs are not responsible for assigning grades. - Graduate Teachers of Record (GTR) assume primary responsibility for teaching undergraduate classes or laboratories and are responsible for assigning grades.
 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) requires that all Graduate Teachers of Record (GTR) have "earned at least 18 graduate semester hours in their teaching discipline, be under the direct supervision of a faculty member experienced in the teaching discipline, receive regular in-service training and be evaluated regularly."
-The department chair has the responsibility for determining that the 18-hour requirement is met either through coursework or with a memo containing documentation that the graduate assistant meets the requirement as an exception.
+The department chair is responsible for determining that the 18-hour requirement is met either through coursework or with a memo containing documentation that the graduate assistant meets the requirement as an exception.
 The Enrolled Student Services Office will certify that the 18-hour requirement has been met.

-The Graduate School provides a printable assistantships reference sheet, GS2003 Titles and Related Information Table for Departmental Graduate Assistants, linked on the Forms and Applications web page.
+The Graduate School provides a printable assistantships reference sheet, GS2003 Titles and Related Information Table for Departmental Graduate Assistants, linked on the Forms and Applications webpage.

-Preparing graduate teaching assistants for the classroom
+Preparing graduate teaching assistants for the classroom18

 Hundreds of graduate students serve as teaching or lab assistants or graders each semester, supporting the mission of excellent undergraduate education at Clemson.
-To ensure high-quality experiences for undergraduates and teaching assistants, the Graduate School will require each student appointed as grader, lab assistant, teaching assistant, or graduate teacher of record to demonstrate minimal competencies in such areas as:
+To ensure high-quality experiences for undergraduates and teaching assistants, the Graduate School will require each student appointed as a grader, lab assistant, teaching assistant, or graduate teacher of record to demonstrate minimal competencies in such areas as: